-10 Refer Table 2.1 of the NZSEE Guidelines: Grading system for earthquake risk, June 2006.
+8 Refer Table 2.1 of the NZSEE Guidelines: Grading system for earthquake risk, June 2006

-11 The applicant to this determination was not the recipient of all correspondence from the authority.
-For the purposes of this determination I will refer to 'building owners', being the various owners and the body corporate of Buildings A and B where appropriate.
-12 It is acknowledged that some inconsistency arises in relation to whether the standard is 33% NBS or less than 34% NBS.
-The authority's
+9 The applicant for this determination was not the recipient of all correspondence from the authority.
+For the purposes of this determination I will refer to the 'building owners' being the various owners and the body corporate where appropriate.